Credit Card Rewards Theory

-Credit cards come with some very impressive monetary rewards that generally come free if you play the game right.
+Credit cards come with some very impressive monetary rewards that generally come free if you play the game right (never pay interest).
 The rewards can vary from status at hotels and airlines to thousands of dollars in cashback and travel.
-There are some catches but we will dive into this process and show that with some self-discipline you can generally realize these rewards just by changing the way you pay for everyday expenses.
+There are some catches but we will dive into this process and show that with some self-discipline (paying off cards IN FULL every month) you can generally realize these rewards just by changing the way you pay for everyday expenses.

 Credit Card Reward Catagories

 Credit card rewards come in two general categories.
 The first comes in the form of a sign-up bonus.
 These are generally the most lucrative and come with requirements to earn.
 The requirements vary card to card but typically, you will be offered an upfront point bonus for spending a certain amount of money in the first 3 months.
 This spending requirement, or minimum spend, will range from $1k to $5k depending on the bank’s valuation of the bonus.
 For example, if you signed up for a Chase Sapphire Preferred (CSP) you would be given 60k Chase Ultimate Rewards points if you spent $4k in the first 3 months of account ownership.
 The American Express Platinum Card comes with 60k Amex Membership Rewards Points for $5k spend in the first 3 months.

 The second form of rewards comes with ownership of the card account itself.
 At the most basic this usually means points or airline miles earned per dollar spent but premium cards offer status at various hotel chains, airlines, and rental car companies.
 Most offer travel protection insurance, price protection insurance, trip interruption insurance, and the list goes on, for all purchases made on the card.
 Some go as far as offering airline and travel charge reimbursements from $100-$300 per year.